Welcome

 3:00 pm-3:30 pm Special Session: Atlas 15: Building Resilience to the Impacts of Extreme Precipitation

-3:30 pm - 4:30 pm Session 7: Funding Strategies for Resilience through Grants and Philanthropy
+3:30 pm - 4:30 pm Session 7: Innovative Government Collaborations and Funding Strategies

 4:30 pm - 4:45 pm Wrap-Up and Closing Remarks